Reactions to the Duke lacrosse case: Initial coverage (March–April 2006)

-The case continues (May–October 2006)
+Continuation of the case (May–October 2006)

-Grace continued to feature developments in the case on her program, with a pro-prosecution slant.
+Nancy Grace continued to feature developments in the case on her program, with a pro-prosecution slant.
 On June 9, 2006, after hearing reporting on various defense motions, which the CNN reporter indicated might already prove reasonable doubt, Grace sarcastically asked, "Well I'm glad you have already decided the outcome of the case, based on all of the defense filings.
 Why don't we just all move to Nazi Germany, where we don't have a justice system and a jury of one's peers?"
 On June 22, 2006, she featured Sports Illustrated writer Lester Munson who opined, "I think the state has probably a better case than most observers are describing.
 I have studied this at some length ...
 There is some voracity [sic] to the victim's account."

-On August 6, 2006, The News & Observer of Raleigh, NC, wrote that District Attorney Mike Nifong "promised DNA evidence that has not materialized.
+On August 6, 2006, The News & Observer of Raleigh, North Carolina, wrote that District Attorney Mike Nifong "promised DNA evidence that has not materialized.
 He suggested that police conduct lineups in a way that conflicted with department policy."
 The article went on to say that "he made a series of factual assertions that contradicted his own files: He suggested the players used condoms; he accused the players of erecting a wall of silence to thwart investigators; and he said the woman had been hit, kicked and strangled.
 The medical and police records show that the victim had said no condom was used, that police had interviewed three players at length and taken their DNA samples and that the accuser showed no significant bruises or injuries."